SAEONData/seacrifog/client/README.md

 # CLIENT DEVELOPER DOCUMENTATION

 ## Quickstart the client (local dev environment)
-First setup the API, then
+Once the API is setup, configure the client.

 #### Work in the context of the client package
 All the commands need to be run from the root of the client.
 Starting in the root of the seacrifog repository: